D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 For example, backup solutions partners such as Commvault and Data Box are used to move initial large historical backup to Azure.
 Once complete, the incremental data is transferred via network to Microsoft Azure Storage.

 - Periodic uploads
 when large amount of data is generated periodically and needs to be moved to Azure.
 For example in energy exploration, where video content is generated on oil rigs and windmill farms.

 ---

 ## Q56:

-Your aorganization hosts resources as IaaS Azure and on-premise.
+Your organization hosts resources as IaaS Azure and on-premise.
 You have an existig **Azure File Network File System v4.1 (NFSv4.1)** share.
 This uses LRS.